mrsarm/backset/README.md

 More stuff to add:

-- [ ] Startup should not fail if DB is not available
+- [ ] Some DB setups has to be configured with envs
+- [ ] Serialize HTTP 500 responses with generic JSON errors
+      and log errors with ERROR severity, e.g. DB connection errors
 - [ ] Random PKs
 - [ ] Tests
 - [ ] Docker image